pnp/blog/content/post/learn-to-debug-your-power-apps.md

 Set up a label for every color you want to use and set the Color value as you like.
-To not get confused later on, set the Text value to something clear, like *BackgroundColor* or *IconColor* and remember to rename the labels in the Tree view as well (see tipp #7).
+To not get confused later on, set the Text value to something clear, like *BackgroundColor* or *IconColor* and remember to rename the labels in the Tree view as well (see tip #7).

 Now, whenever you want to use that color you don't need to remember or copy the Hexcode, but just set the value to your color label by